dbuijs/faers2csv/Readme.md

 * **pgload.rxn**: This is a command file for use with pgloader to load the reaction CSVs into a PostgreSQL table of the same name.
 You must edit this file before running with pgloader!
 * **pgload.openfda**: This is a command file for use with pgloader to load the openfda CSVs into a PostgreSQL table of the same name.
 You must edit this file before running with pgloader!
 * **scratchpad**: This is my scratch space. ignore it. or don't.

+## Sample output

+Zipped output files generated on Jan 29, 2016 are available here:  https://zenodo.org/record/45589 If you find any discrepancies or errors, please submit a new issue.